Fury 2 Disassembly - First Vape Teardown

-The Fury 2 vaporizer from Healthy Rips was one of the last vapes released before the New Year and vapor clouds on par with units 2-5x larger make it a prime contender for vape of the year 2017.
+The Fury 2 vaporizer from Healthy Rips vapor clouds on par with units 2-5x larger make it a prime contender.
 To figure out what makes this bad boy so furious we broke one down beyond recognition for all the exclusive details about materials, build and internal parts!

 WARNING: Do not attempt this vape teardown, any disassembly other than the mouthpiece will void your warranty.

 Removing The Chassis